arklumpus/MuPDFCore/Readme.md

 * On macOS (Apple silicon - arm64)
     * Edit the `Makefile`, adding the `-fPIC` compiler options at the end of line 24 (which specifies the `CFLAGS`).
 Also add the `-std=c++11` option at the end of line 58 (which specifies the `CXX_CMD`).
-	* Delete or comment line 218 in `thirdparty/tesseract/src/arch/simddetect.cpp`.
     * Compile by running `USE_TESSERACT=yes make` (this enables OCR through the included Tesseract library).
 </details>

 ### 2. Building MuPDFWrapper

-Once you have the required static library files, you should download the MuPDFCore source code (just clone this repository) and place the library files in the appropriate subdirectories in the `native/MuPDFWrapper/lib/` folder (for Linux x64, copy the library built agains `glibc` to the `linux-x64` folder, and the library built against `musl` to the `linux-musl-x64` folder, and do the same for Linux arm64).
+Once you have the required static library files, you should download the MuPDFCore source code (just clone this repository) and place the library files in the appropriate subdirectories in the `native/MuPDFWrapper/lib/` folder (for Linux x64, copy the library built against `glibc` to the `linux-x64` folder, and the library built against `musl` to the `linux-musl-x64` folder, and do the same for Linux arm64).

 To compile `MuPDFWrapper` you will need [CMake](https://cmake.org/) (version 3.8 or higher) and (on Windows) [Ninja](https://ninja-build.org/).